 In terms of e-commerce, the following are some benchmarks from SimilarWeb for 2020:

-- Average number of pages per visit – 5.6
+- The average number of pages per visit – is 5.6

 - Average visit duration – 3m 56s

 - Average bounce rate – 47.28%

 Compared to 2019, the trend is declining, making this metric even more significant.
 People’s attention spans seem to be getting shorter and shorter, so you must build a one-of-a-kind shopping experience to conquer their hearts and wallets.

 A Page per session of less than 1.8 would place you in the bottom 20% of sites, and less than 1.4 would place you in the bottom 20% of sites.